Skip to main content

 Town of Kirkland Lake - July 8, 2021

-Ombudsman Report Investigation into a complaint about a meeting held by the Town of Kirkland Lake on August 25, 2020 Paul Dubé Ontario Ombudsman July 2021 Investigation into a complaint about a meeting held by the Town of Kirkland Lake on August 25, 2020 July 2021 2 Complaint 1 My Office received a …
+Ombudsman Report Investigation into a complaint about a meeting held by the Town of Kirkland Lake on August 25, 2020 Paul Dubé Ontario Ombudsman July 2021 Complaint 1 My Office received a complaint about a closed meeting held by council for the Town of Kirkland Lake (the “Town”) on August 25, 2020. …

 Body